zali39/alitechgrid.github.io/README.md

-# AlitechGrid Chatbot Frontend
+# AlitechGrid Chatbot-Enhanced Website

-This is the static frontend for the AlitechGrid website, hosted on GitHub Pages.
-It includes:
+This repository contains the static frontend of the AlitechGrid website featuring an AI-powered FAQ chatbot.

+## Files
-- `index.html` with chatbot integration
+- `index.html`: Main homepage with chatbot integration
-- `chatbot.js` for chatbot logic
+- `chatbot.js`: Chatbot logic and FAQs
-- `style.css` for styling
+- `style.css`: Styling for layout and chatbot
-- `chatbot-icon.png` to toggle chatbot
+- `chatbot-icon.png`: Icon to launch chatbot
-- Integrated with PythonAnywhere or Render backend

-To deploy:
-1. Upload all files to GitHub repository.
+- `README.md`: Project description

+## Hosting
-2. Enable GitHub Pages in repository settings.
+- Frontend hosted on GitHub Pages
-3. Backend must be deployed separately on PythonAnywhere or Render.
+- Backend (optional) can be deployed via PythonAnywhere

+## Instructions
+1. Upload files to your GitHub Pages repo
+2. For backend support (form/email/API), deploy Flask app at PythonAnywhere